3.5+ are supported. For a full list of supported libraries, visit the Compatibility Requirements page.

 datadog.yaml file under

-apm_enabled: true and listens for trace traffic at
+enabled: true and listens for trace traffic at

 localhost:8126.
 For containerized environments, follow the links below to enable trace collection within the Datadog Agent.

-apm_non_local_traffic: true in your main
+apm_non_local_traffic: true in the

-datadog.yaml configuration file
+datadog.yaml configuration file.

 See the specific setup instructions to ensure that the Agent is configured to receive traces in a containerized environment: